Big Risk Pays Off for Nebraska Copywriter

 During that marketing job, he voraciously consumed books on marketing, business, and copywriting.
 That knowledge helped him grow the publishing company where he was employed and prepare him for what he saw as an eventual career in copywriting.

-It’s through American Writers & Artists Inc. (AWAI) that Roy found inspiration, in-demand copywriting skills, and his first clients.
+It’s through American Writers & Artists Institute (AWAI) that Roy found inspiration, in-demand copywriting skills, and his first clients.
 AWAI offered training for the type of in-demand copywriting that can bring in a very healthy income to sustain him and his family.